 The Briard is a very old breed of French working dog.
-In early times, Briards were used to defend their charges against wolves and poachers, but the dividing up of the land and the increase in population which followed the French Revolution gradually transformed their work into the more peaceful task of herding the flocks, keeping the sheep within the unfenced boundaries of the pastures, and guarding their masters' property.
+In early times, Briards were used to defend their charges against wolves and poachers.
+Eventually, as land was divided and population increased following the French Revolution, the breed gradually transformed their work into the more peaceful task of herding the flocks, keeping the sheep within the unfenced boundaries of the pastures and guarding their masters' property.

 The history of the Briard in the Americas is not well documented.
 Some credit the Marquis de Lafayette with the introduction of the breed to this country.
 However, writings of Thomas Jefferson indicate that he also brought representatives of the breed to this continent at about the same time.
 It was not until 1922 that a litter of Briards was registered with the American Kennel Club.
 Barbara Danielson of Groton, Massachusetts, was the breeder.

 The Barbet is a new addition to the AKC Sporting Dog lineup.
 Though an old breed, credited as a foundation dog to the Poodle, Briard, Bichon and Newfoundland, among others, they only gained AKC full recognition in January, 2020.
 They are still considered a rare breed in the U.S. but are gaining in popularity due to their charming goofiness and loving nature.
 Currently costing anywhere from $3,500 - $4,000 (USD) and with wait lists as long as a year, the Barbet is not an inexpensive undertaking.
 If you have the resources however and love the breed, there is no other equivalent to this mid-size delight.